Why is social climbing so harmful for a leader?

 Many of which Obama used over and over:

 Of all the Status Power Plays, this takes the crown as the most heinous.

 It’s bad enough to status jockey with your peers, but picking on the weakest to score an easy win and look cool and powerful is simply low, low, low.

-Bullying can be either physical or verbal, and it’s more about social status than about bullies’ insecurities as many psychologist say (CNN study).
+Bullying can be either physical or verbal, and it’s more about social status than about bullies’ insecurities as many psychologists say (CNN study).

 The difference between bullying and all the other categories below is that here we’re witnessing a full on and direct attack.
 The others instead tend to be more hidden.